clojure/test.generative/README.md

 ### "Installation"

-Requires development edge of Clojure 1.3. test.generative is not yet available in Maven Central.
+Requires development edge of Clojure 1.3.
+You will need to set clojure.home in your maven .m2/settings.xml. test.generative is not yet available in Maven Central.

 ## License